 We train some of our service dogs with the skills necessary to work with professionals in schools, nursing homes, rehabilitation centers, and courtrooms.

 With a facility dog assisting your students, patients, or clients, you can help them overcome challenges with confidence and experience unconditional love.

 An ICAN facility dog can assist your clients, patients, or students by:

-Facility dogs work with professionals who incorporate the dog into the care of their clients, patients or students, and are most frequently placed in hospitals (i.e. physical therapy departments) or schools with special needs students.
+Facility dogs are trained service dogs that work with professionals who incorporate the dog into the care of their clients, patients, or students.

 For those applying for a school facility dog, the dog needs to be facilitated by an applicant who is in a social work or counselor position.
 This will ensure that the dog and its skillsets are fully utilized.